Research Thesis and Project Examination Policy

 - Passed with No changes

 - Passed with Minor changes – including grammatical, typographical, formatting and layout changes.
-Changes are checked by the Director of Research.
-Candidates have two months to complete these changes and resubmit to the Director of Research for approval.
+Changes are checked by the DVP Research and Standards.
+Candidates have two months to complete these changes and resubmit to the DVP Research and Standards for approval.

 - Passed with Major changes – all submissions for re-examination must be accompanied by a list of the corrections and amendments completed by the candidate, then submit to the Research Committee for approval.
 Candidates have four months to complete these changes.
 If the Research Committee is dissatisfied with the changes, the candidate might be asked to revise and resubmit, in consultation with the examiners.